LightAndLight/lightandlight.github.io/posts/2025-08-02-exploring-graphs-with-prolog.md

 </samp></pre>
 </details>

-## Thoughts and ideas
+## Thoughts and ideas {toc:omit_children=true}

-* Include build tool dependencies in the graph.
+### Include build tool dependencies in the graph

 I didn't manage to figure out how my project transitively depends on `happy` because it's probably used as a build tool somewhere.
 The GHC package database doesn't seem to store build tool information, so the next step would be to find all my dependencies' Cabal files and include [`build-tool-depends`](https://cabal.readthedocs.io/en/3.4/cabal-package.html#pkg-field-build-tool-depends) information in my Prolog facts.

-* Create a dependency graph for all of Hackage.
+### Create a dependency graph for all of Hackage

 To really test the performance of this sort of query language, build a facts database for the entirety of Hackage by extracting Cabal files from the Hackage index.

-* Query the Nix store using this approach.
+### Use Datalog to query the Nix store

-  The Nix store's dependency graph was already [on my mind](#why-depends-inspiration), so why not try it out?
+The Nix store's dependency graph was already [on my mind](#why-depends-inspiration).
+What's it like to query with Datalog?
+It will probably be easier than Hackage, because Nix derivations are stored in JSON whereas Hackage uses the Cabal format.

-* Datalog & Postgres?
+### Datalog & Postgres?

 I really enjoyed writing these Prolog queries.
 They make SQL seem clunky in comparison.
 I'm be interested in trying Datalog for some typical ["OLTP"](https://en.wikipedia.org/wiki/Online_transaction_processing) / "CRUD" applications, and it would be nice to avoid reinventing DBMS wheels.

 * I'd love to try a Datalog frontend for Postgres.
 * Failing that, a Datalog to SQL compiler would work.

-* Standalone relational storage engines?
+### Standalone relational storage engines?

 It would be cool if relational databases like Postgres and SQLite had explicitly decoupled storage engines.
 My (lay) impression is that these are monolithic systems that aren't intended to multiple frontends to the same underlying storage.

 A standalone relational storage engine would be a C library that efficiently stores and searches records on disk or in memory.
 This library can then be used by a DBMS for storage management.
 Because it's a standalone library, you're no longer locked in to that particular DBMS.
 If I want a Datalog frontend, I can write it using the same storage library and have something that's compatible with existing databases.

 The pieces are probably all there to do this with something like Postgres;
 the storage format is [well-documented](https://www.postgresql.org/docs/current/storage.html) and I wouldn't be surprised if it was appropriately decoupled in the Postgres codebase.
 But I feel like the monolithic style of DBMSs discourage this kind of thinking.
 In contrast, imagine something like "[ZeroMQ](https://zeromq.org/) for database storage".